-Governments are the principal source of funding for WFP; the organisation receives no dues or portions of the UN assessed contributions.
+Governments are the principal source of funding for WFP; the organization receives no dues or portions of the UN assessed contributions.
 On average, over 60 governments underwrite the humanitarian and development projects of WFP.
 All government support is on an entirely voluntary basis.

 Through corporate-giving programmes, individual companies can make a vital contribution to fighting hunger.
 Corporate donations of cash, product or services can help free up scarce resources to help WFP feed more hungry people.
 In turn, corporations engage their employees, customers and other stakeholders in a vital, life-saving mission.

 Recent donations from private and not-for-profit entities have included frontline support to several emergency operations; expertise to enhance WFP's logistics and fundraising capacities; and critical cash for school feeding.
 Learn more